Viddal Riley

-Viddal Ethan Danso Riley (born 7 July 1997) is a British professional boxer, YouTuber, internet personality and rapper.
-He is notable as being the former boxing trainer and associate of YouTube personality KSI.
+Viddal Ethan Danso Riley (born 7 July 1997) is an English professional boxer, rapper, and internet personality.
+At regional level, he has held the British cruiserweight title since April 2025.
+As an amateur, he won a silver medal at the 2013 European Junior Championships.

-Viddal Riley is cousins with grime artist Wretch 32.

-Riley represented England at the EUBC European Junior Boxing Championships in Anapa, Russia in 2013, winning a silver medal.
-He is undefeated in his professional career of 8 bouts.
-Riley was promoted under Mayweather Promotions.

 Early life

-Viddal Riley was born on 7 July 1997 in Hackney, London.
+Viddal Riley was born on 7 July 1997 in Hackney, London, but raised in Tottenham, London.
 He attended Northumberland Park Community School in the Northumberland Park area of Tottenham in the London Borough of Haringey, England.

 While he was still an amateur boxer, Riley had a day job as a personal trainer at a GymBox gym in Stratford, London.
 It was here that he first met and trained several YouTube personalities, including KSI.
 The two fights between KSI and Logan Paul brought Riley huge publicity and exposure.